 Students will become familiar with materials that are employed in aerospace applications.
 Topics to be discussed include materials and processes for aerospace structures, advanced alloys, fiber composites, metal matrix composites, bonding, riveting, and other interconnection technologies, aerospace materials testing and inspection methods.
-Prerequisite: Aeronautical Program, permission of instructor.
+Prerequisite: Instructor permission.